 In January 2017, the FASB issued ASU 2017-04, Intangibles-Goodwill and Other: Simplifying the Test for Goodwill Impairment, to simplify the subsequent measurement of goodwill by eliminating step two from the goodwill impairment test.
 Under the amendments, an entity will recognize an impairment charge for the amount by which the carrying value exceeds the fair value.
 The amendments are effective for fiscal years and interim periods within those years beginning after December 15, 2019 on a prospective basis and early adoption is permitted.
-Effective January 1, 2019, the Company adopted the requirements of ASU No. 2017-04.
-The adoption did not have an effect on the Condensed Consolidated Financial Statements on the adoption date and no adjustment to prior year Consolidated Financial Statements was required.
+The Company adopted the requirements of ASU No. 2017-04 on January 1, 2019.
+The adoption did not have an effect on the Company's Consolidated Financial Statements on the adoption date.